cdclaxton/learning/Python/DataScience/stats/statistical_tests/readme.md

 ### Test 57: Quade test

 - Are the distributions from various groups the same across repeated measures?
-- Quade test -- more powerful for a small number of treatments; Friedman test -- more powerful when the number of treatments is 5+.
+- Quade test is more powerful for a small number of treatments; Friedman test is more powerful when the number of treatments is 5+.

 ## Skewness